kangoka/tiktodv3/README.md

 - Enhanced logging and status updates in the UI.
 - Added dark mode support.
 - Added feature to auto-detect available modes on the website.

-## Watch the Installation Video
-If you are unsure how to install the application, please watch this [installation video](https://youtu.be/50gvfn1zg-w) for a step-by-step guide, or for a demo of the bot.

 ## Prerequisites